 Daylight Error Fatal to Planning Permission

-The High Court has quashed the grant of permission for a mixed use development likely to adversely affect daylight reaching a neighbouring school’s playground due to an error of fact.
+The Court quashed the permission for a mixed use development likely to adversely affect daylight reaching a neighbouring school’s playground due to an error of fact.

 The developer had commissioned Twenty16 Design (T16 Design) to assess how much of the playground would be in shadow if the proposal went ahead.
 In the computer model created for the assessment, a fence was drawn around the playground in place of a two-metre brick wall, understating by a third the effect of the new scheme on the playground.